AnthonySuper/algebra_db/README.md

 -- Probably some sort of "What did the user do" thing.
 CREATE TABLE user_audits(
-  id BIGINT GENERATED ALWAYS AS IDENTITY PRIAMRY KEY, user_id BIGINT REFERENCES users(id) NOT NULL, scoped_granted TEXT[] NOT NULL, values_changes JSONB DEFAULT '{}'::jsonb
+  id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, user_id BIGINT REFERENCES users(id) NOT NULL, scoped_granted TEXT[] NOT NULL, values_changes JSONB DEFAULT '{}'::jsonb